SapienzaNLP/xl-amr/README.md

 pip install -r requirements.txt bash scripts/download_artifacts.sh
 ```

+> As per 2022-04-25 the newest `overrides` package [breaks current repo](https://github.com/allenai/allennlp/issues/5217), so try to downgrade it to `3.1.0` before proceeding

 **Also please unzip all the zipped files you find inside the data folder before continuing with the other steps.

 ### Preparing Numberbatch